 Cultivating effective teamwork and collaboration

-These small efforts can give your employees the confidence to strike up conversations or approach other team members about issues, or new collaborations.
-Particularly for offshore workers whose colleagues could be 10,000 miles away, onboarding is crucial to getting settled.
+Managers should also take time to describe the ethos of the company.
+Encourage new hires to ask questions and make sure they know that being wrong is still a success.
+These small efforts can give your employees the confidence to strike up conversations or approach other team members about issues or new collaborations.
+Particularly for offshore or remote workers whose colleagues could be 10,000 miles away, onboarding is crucial to getting settled.

-Walk them through the organisation structure
+1. Walk them through the organisational structure

-Prepare a dedicated workspace
+2. Prepare a dedicated workspace

 When building an offshore team, setting up a productive workspace is crucial.
 It also requires a decent amount of thought and effort, though a dedicated offshore development partner usually takes care of these details.
 Details like providing all the necessary software and tools, providing a computer, and any specialist equipment.

 For instance, at The Scalers, we provide new hires with a welcome pack that contains their laptop, notepad, some sweet treats, and even a personalised mug.
 Small gestures like these can go a long way in making the employee feel valued, involved, and appreciated.
-Of course, less altruistically, it also helps them deliver productive work more quickly!
+Of course, less altruistically, it also helps them deliver productive work more quickly.

-Fine-tune roles and responsibilities of your remote employees
+3. Fine tune the roles and responsibilities of your remote employees

 This is also a great time to establish short-term personal and professional goals.
 At The Scalers, as a rule, we put a lot of focus on the first 45 days: if the new hires are happy, involved, and productive at this stage, then we can be confident they’re a great long-term match for the business.